Do find a good Spanish lawyer before you put a down payment

 speaker to ring on your behalf).
 The advantage of buying through an estate agent

-is that the land will often have its building permission sorted out so that you
+is that the land will sometimes, not always, have its building permission sorted out so that you

 can start building straight away.
 The disadvantage is that it is usually more